Graduate Academic Policies

 Thesis

 Students must earn a minimum of 30 semester credits of graduate work, including at least three thesis credits.
-A faculty advisor is assigned to guide the student’s thesis.
-If the Thesis is not completed at the end of the term in which the student is registered, an Incomplete (IN) grade or a Failing (F) grade may be reported.
+A faculty mentor is assigned to guide the student’s thesis.
+If the thesis is not completed at the end of the term in which the student is registered, an Incomplete (IN) grade or a Failing (F) grade may be reported.

 Graduate Capstone

-Students must earn a minimum of 30 semester credits of graduate work.
-Graduate work includes a Graduate Capstone, which can take many forms depending on the program, and which the student’s academic advisor will facilitate.
-Graduate Capstone credits are determined by the specific program requirements.
-If the Graduate Capstone is not completed at the end of the term in which the student is registered, an Incomplete (IN) grade or a Failing (F) grade may be reported.
+Students must earn a minimum of 30 semester credits of graduate work, including at least one capstone credit.
+The capstone may take various forms depending on the program and is facilitated by the student’s graduate mentor.
+The number of capstone credits required is determined by the specific program.
+If the capstone is not completed by the end of the term in which the student is enrolled, a grade of Incomplete (IN) or Failing (F) may be assigned.

 Application for Awarding of Degree